Tornadoes of 2010: April 8

+April 15 (India)

+On April 15, A tornado, with winds between 80 and 125 km/h, ripped through more than one lakh houses in Bihar's Araria, Purnia, Katihar and Kishanganj districts and West Bengal's North Dinajpur and Jalpaiguri districts at night and killed 128 people.
+It was caused by the 2010 Eastern Indian storm.

 April 22–25

 A complex weather system began to track across the central and southern United States beginning on April 22.
 That afternoon, tornadoes developed across eastern Colorado and from western Kansas southward to the Texas Panhandle.
 As instability increased, a moderate risk of severe weather – the first such upgrade of 2010 – was issued for the area around Amarillo, Texas.
 The largest tornado, rated EF2, was reported near Kendall, Kansas, reported as 1 mi wide according to KSNG coverage.
 Another large wedge tornado was reported near Friend, Kansas, and tracked to Scott City, Kansas, where several farm buildings were destroyed.
-There were 40 tornadoes that were reported that day.
+Forty tornadoes were reported that day.

 Another moderate risk of severe weather was issued for April 23 across much of the southern United States.
-18 tornadoes were reported; most of them north of St. Louis, Missouri, outside the moderate risk area.
+Eighteen tornadoes were reported; most of them north of St. Louis, Missouri, outside the moderate risk area.

 A high risk of severe weather had been issued for April 24.
 High risk days are rarely issued.
 Four "particularly dangerous situation" tornado watches were issued that day for areas of Missouri, Kentucky, Illinois, Arkansas, Louisiana, Mississippi, Tennessee, and Alabama.
 Numerous tornado warnings citing "large and extremely dangerous" tornadoes were issued.
-A tornado emergency was issued for central Mississippi for a tornado that reportedly flattened 30 homes near Eagle Bend in Warren County, leveled numerous buildings, injured numerous people and destroyed a church with Yazoo City taking a direct hit from the 1/2 to 3/4 mile-wide tornado which would soon be rated as an EF4.
-Ten people were killed, including four people in Yazoo County, one in Holmes County and five more in Choctaw County.
+A tornado emergency was issued for central Mississippi for a tornado that reportedly flattened 30 homes near Eagle Bend in Warren County, leveled numerous buildings, injured numerous people, and destroyed a church with Yazoo City.
+The 165 mile long wedge (at peak as wide as 1.75 miles) was rated EF4.
+Ten people were killed, including four in Yazoo County, one in Holmes County, and five in Choctaw County.
 Significant damage to an industrial plant with injuries, trapped people and destroyed homes were reported in Madison Parish, Louisiana, near the Louisiana-Mississippi state line.
-There were 77 tornadoes reported for that day.
+Seventy-seven tornadoes were reported that day.

 Dr. Greg Forbes of the Weather Channel said that the radar was picking up debris on a thunderstorm near Yazoo City, indicating extreme damage.
 He said he has not seen anything like that since a tornado hit Greensburg, Kansas.

 The National Weather Service also confirmed two tornado touchdowns in the St. Louis, Missouri, area on April 24, 2010, both were rated as EF0 with the strongest winds recorded at 85 mph.
 One touchdown was in the Des Peres area while the other touched down in the University City area.
 No injuries were reported from the twisters.
 The tornadoes knocked down some power lines and trees and caused mostly minor damages to homes and businesses.